stevenjohnstone/stevenjohnstone.github.io/content/posts/xchg-rax-rax.md

 # Emulation

-Suppose that we don't aren't running on the target system (something without an x86-64 processor) or we're concerned about the code being malware (when we start to look at more complex code).
+Suppose that we aren't running on the target system (something without an x86-64 processor) or we're concerned about the code being malware (when we start to look at more complex code).
 Then actually running the code natively isn't an option.